CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 What's the problem with our `HelloMentor` component above?

-The component `HelloMentor` is very static.
+The component `HelloMentor` is static.
 What if we want to say _hello_ to a different mentor?
-Currently, we would have to change the code too!
+We would have to change the code too!
 This is easy in our tiny application but for "real" applications this might be more difficult.

-Instead wouldn't it be good if we could change which mentor we are saying hello to every time we render the component?
-So we could reuse the `HelloMentor` component for different mentor names.
+Instead, wouldn't it be good if we could _change_ which mentor we are saying hello to every time we render the component?
+We could reuse the `HelloMentor` component for different mentor names.
 This is what _props_ are for.

 ## What are Props?

 Props are what we use in React to pass "arguments" to components.
-They are very similar to arguments in functions - you can "pass" props to components, and you can use those props within a component.
+They are very similar to arguments in functions.
+You can "pass" props to components and you can use those props within a component.

 First let's look at passing props to your components ([interactive example](https://codesandbox.io/s/intro-to-props-vmjy0o91m7?file=/src/HelloMentor.js)):